cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 ## Modified protocol execution

 The VOPRF protocol from Section {{protocol}} changes to allow specifying multiple blinded PRF inputs [ Mi ] for i in 1...n.
-Then P computes the array [Zi ] and replaces DLEQ_Generate with Batched_DLEQ_Generate over these arrays.
+P computes the array [ Zi ] and replaces DLEQ_Generate with Batched_DLEQ_Generate over these arrays.
 The same applies to the algorithm VOPRF_Sign.
 The same applies for replacing DLEQ_Verify with Batched_DLEQ_Verify when V verifies the response from P and during the algorithm VOPRF_Verify.